Filing a legal claim for nursing home abuse is something that no one wants to do; however, there is a time that this may need to happen.

 - Justice against his or her attackers

 - Damages for emotional distress, mental anguish, loss of comfort and companionship

-If a death of a loved one has occured as a result of nursing home abuse, you could recieve:
+If a death of a loved one has occurred as a result of nursing home abuse, you could receive:

 - Compensation for funeral experience

 - Compensation for loss of inheritance

 To read our full blog about signs you need to watch for, in case of abuse, neglect or wrongful death, click here.